 A person who comes to your website from one of your Shopping ads or listings expects that the price and availability information on your website will be the same as the information shown in your ads and listings.
 For example, if a product is listed as being "in stock" in your Shopping ads or listings, the person expects to be able to buy that product, and may be disappointed if it's not actually available for purchase.
 For these reasons, we regularly check your website to ensure that the information you provided matches the information on your website.
 If your website information does not match the data that you provide, we may disapprove your products.

-Here are some tips for providing fresh data:
+Here are some tips for providing up-to-date data:

-- Create your feed right after you've updated your database with the latest information, such as price and availability status.
+- Create your feed promptly after you've updated your database with the latest information, such as price and availability status.

-- Submit your feed to Google at the same time as you update your website.
+- Submit your Merchant Center product data at the same time as you update your website.
 For example, if you update your website every night at 2:30 am, submit your feed at 2:30 am.
-We usually update your information within minutes (see your Merchant Center Dashboard for details).
+We usually update your information for existing products within minutes (see your Merchant Center Overview for details).
 If your website consists of several parts that are updated individually, create a feed for each of them and submit them at the appropriate time.